mysciz/mysciz.github.io/_pages/about.md

   - /about.html
 ---
 HELLO！My name is Zhenliang Zhou, a freshman majoring in Mechanical Engineering from Xi’an Jiaotong University, a century-old prestigious school.
 Since I became a student who has the chance to purse science utilizing the academic platform XJTU providing for me, I am keen on improving my innovative capabilities.
 Thanks for my senior Xuan Liu who has graduated from XJTU and became a Master's student in XJTU, I get an overall understanding of the current research directions in the scientific community.
 Combining with my interests and major, I want to conduct in-depth research in the field of robotics.
 What’s more, I also made a rough plan for university with the help of my senior.
 Now I am a member of Xi'an Jiaotong University ROBOCON Robot Club which dedicates to participating in ABU ROBOCON Robotics Competition (ROBOCON is an international university robotics competition that promotes engineering creativity and teamwork through annual challenges).
 To prepare for the coming National ROBOCON Robotics Competition and have the capabilities and knowledge to begin my first scientific research, I am studying hard now.
 To do this page, hope it can witness my progress and help me begin my research.
-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.